Cuthona crinita: Description

-This species has a maximum size of 45 mm, unusually large for a species of Tenellia.
+This species has a maximum size of 45 mm.
 The body is translucent white and there is an opaque white line at the edge of the foot.
 The rhinophores and oral tentacles are opaque white and the outer half to one third of each ceras is covered with opaque white pigment.
 The digestive gland within the cerata is grey and usually pale maroon-red at the base.